PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 06:52:38
+Last updated: 2024-04-05 06:53:12
-Random Quote: I'm KFC baby - you don't mess with the Colonel's recipe! - Barney Stinson
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader